Annual Review 2023-24

 Skills matrix of AFCA’s Board of Directors

-The Board Charter states that examples of the core technical competencies that should be found across the Board include the following:
+The Board Charter states that core technical competencies that should be found across the Board include:

-The Board formally engaged PwC to assist, in 2020, to develop a Board Skills Matrix and the Board has performed an annual self-evaluation against the matrix to ensure the Board’s skills are, and continue to be, relevant and up to date.
+In 2020, the Board formally engaged PwC to assist in developing a Board Skills Matrix.
+The Board has performed an annual self-evaluation against the matrix to ensure the Board’s skills are, and continue to be, relevant and up to date.
+This Board Skills Matrix is being reviewed as part of the external Board Performance Assessment being undertaken in 2024-25.

 Independent Directors